These are based on the Tafseer-e-Siddiqui and key choices in the narrative.

 The First Precept

-In the First Rift, the divinity orders the entirety of the host to give humanity its proper fidelity and fealty, homage, or worship.
-The host obeys, with the sole exception of Iblis, who refuses obeisance or prostration to mankind as a sum.
+In the First Rift, the divinity orders the entirety of the host to give humanity its proper homage or worship.
+The host obeys, except for Iblis, who refuses to give obeisance or prostration to Adam, as representative of mankind taken as a whole.

 II.